 - It is NOT included in queries to populate sub-communities

 NOTE: The setting is cloned as part of the profile to all sealed sub-communities.
-If PPR is set on a member record on the top-level, the behavior associated with PPR is applicable in the sealed sub-community.
+If you set PPR is on a member record on the top level, the behavior associated with PPR is applicable in the sealed sub-community.